svencc/ReforgerCommanderBackend/README.md

 ![Logo](md-media/logo.png)

 ## Examples % Progress
-To show some progress of the project, here are some examples of the current state of the project.
+To show some progress, here are some examples of the current state of the project.

 What works and what you can see in the example images:
 * Map Scanning and persisting to DB